vincepower/gcp-openshift-testdrive/prepare-initial-images/README.md

 * Have two partitions
   - 500MB+ /boot
   - 40GB+ / (root is only 3.5GB in the image)
-* Need a data disk added and configured for docker storage
+* The script will add the data disk needed to configure docker storage

 ## Deploy instances